-After having taught for 15 years at Rugby, in 1852, he was appointed Master of Marlborough, where he established organized games and the House and prefect systems.
-He believed that ” the prefects are and shall be, long as I am the Head, the governors of the school.
-As soon as I see this impracticable I will resign…..”
-He was consecrated Bishop at Westminster Abbey by the Archbishop of Canterbury.
-Queen Victoria personally selected Bishop Cotton as Bishop of Calcutta and Metropolitan Bishop of India, Burma and the Island of Ceylon, keeping in view the critical period in India around 1857.
+Having taught for 15 years at Rugby, Cotton was appointed Master at Marlborough in 1852, where he introduced organized games and the House Prefect system.
+He believed that… ‘the Prefects are and shall be, as long as I am the Head, the Governors of the school.
+As soon as I see this impracticable, I will resign…’ He was consecrated Bishop at Westminster Abbey by the Archbishop of Canterbury.
+Queen Victoria personally selected Bishop Cotton as Bishop of Calcutta and the Metropolitan Bishop of India, Burma and the Island of Ceylon, at a critical and turbulent time in Indian history in 1857.